 Hello there!
 My name is Darren and I am a rabbit breeder in Waiuku, Auckland located in the Franklin district.
 I have been a rabbit breeder for many years back in Australia specialising in Dwarf, Rex, Dutch and Lop breeds.
 Back home I bred rabbits by the hundreds but now I am enjoying the smaller scale of breeding here in Auckland!

 I have been breeding lovely rabbits in Auckland for the past few years.
-Here, in Auckland, I specialise in Black Otter Netherland Dwarf Rabbits.
+Here, in Auckland, I specialise in Silver Fox rabbits, Netherland Dwarf Rabbits and the huge Flemish Giant breed.

 All our bunnies get handled from a young age and have exceptionally quiet and well-natured parents making them ideal for children.
 They don't scratch and 'carry-on' like many rabbits do.
 The secret is to have wonderful parents and to spend time with the bunny making it comfortable in both you and its surroundings.
 We are always available to answer any questions that you may have about rabbits both prior and after your purchase.
 Rabbits and breeding rabbits is a passion of mine so I take great joy in helping others get enjoyment from these wonderful pets!
 Before you purchase a rabbit you will need the following: